EmmanuelObi/my-custom-react-hooks/README.md

 ## USAGE

-Fork the Repo
+- Fork the Repo
-Clone the Repo
+- Clone the Repo
-run `yarn install` - to install all dependencies run `yarn start` - to start the deelopment server or run `yarn test` - to launch the test runner
+- run `yarn install` - to install all dependencies
+- run `yarn start` - to start the deelopment server
+- run `yarn test` - to launch the test runner